 - Apple Cinnamon Oatmeal: Made with just a few wholesome ingredients, this Apple Cinnamon Oatmeal cooks up fast and easily—which is exactly what you want in a toddler breakfast!

-Fresh apricots can be hard to find if you live in a smaller town like we do, but when they’re in season and good, they’re delicious!
+Putting together a list of fruits wouldn’t be complete without apricots!
+Fresh apricots can be hard to find if you live in a smaller town like we do, but when they’re in season and good, they’re a delicious fruit for kids!
 They’re a very good option for toddler constipation and are a nice alternative to fruits like peaches and plums if you’re looking for variety.
 You want to look for ones that give just slightly—if they are super firm, they aren’t quite ripe and won’t be very sweet.

 An avocado is a fruit and it’s SO good for babies and toddlers due to the healthy fats it contains.
-You can serve it diced, sliced, or mashed on it’s own.
+You can serve it diced, sliced, or mashed on it’s own as a puree.
 Or, try adding a few tablespoons to a smoothie to add creaminess.
 If you have some leftover avocado, try sticking it into a freezer bag in the freezer and using it for a smoothie later on!

 Fresh bananas are an easy snack that can be taken on the go or eaten at home.
 Smaller bananas will have less likelihood of winding up half-eaten.
 And it’s fun to try the mini varieties which have a slightly different flavor and can mix up things a bit from week to week.
 Also try:

 - Healthy Banana Bread: The recipe comes together in the food processor, and once cooled and wrapped, the bars store amazingly well in the fridge and freezer.
 It’s soft, moist, and sweet, yet firm enough for little fingers to hold without it falling apart.

 - Vegan Banana Pancakes: With wholesome ingredients and bright banana flavor, this is an easy recipe for the whole family.